cs160-berkeley/Group-2-Project/README.md

 # Pillpal
-PillPal is an app that allows women who are new to birth control track their body's response to the pills, as well as manage daily reminders and delivery services.
+PillPal is an app that allows women who are new to birth control track their body's response to the pills, as well as manage daily reminders and refill delivery services.

 ## Group 2 Members